 Because the Space Force seal is so new, most casket manufacturers haven’t yet placed it into the available stock of military caskets.
 If you want a casket with the Space Force seal embroidered into the headboard liner or emblazoned on the top of the casket, you may need to place a special order.

-Specialty wrapped caskets provide you with more options such as an American flag wrap with a space shuttle or Space Force member silhouetted in the foreground.
-These beautiful wraps are a perfect tribute for any military member and you can customize it to show the scene or silhouette that would best honor your loved one.
+Specialty-wrapped caskets provide you with more options such as an American flag wrap with a space shuttle or Space Force member silhouetted in the foreground.
+These beautiful wraps are a perfect tribute for any military member, and you can customize them to show the scene or silhouette that would best honor your loved one.

 6. Caskets for Coast Guard Members

 The Coast Guard is a branch of the armed forces that does its work both home and abroad.

 These men and women are known as “maritime first responders.”
 In their capacity, they do everything from rescuing sailors from perilous situations to busting drug runners who take to the sea lanes.
 They are not to be messed with and they’re proud of what they do.
 Honor your loved one’s service and sacrifice in the Coast Guard with one of these caskets.